 “The more we destroy nature, the more likely we are to see fearsome diseases like Covid-19 emerging,” says Kate Jones, professor of ecology and biodiversity at University College London (UCL).
 The coincidence of the new diseases with the destruction of biodiversity is highly significant, according to her.

-They include some of the most deadly diseases ever encountered by humans – like HIV, Ebola, Lassa fever, Marburg, and Simian foamy virus, which originated in Africa; Nipah virus in South East Asia; Chagas disease, Machupo and hantavirus in Latin America; Hendra in Australia; Middle East Respiratory Syndrome (MERS) in Saudi Arabia; Severe Acute Respiratory Syndrome (SARS) and coronavirus disease (Covid-19), both of which first emerged in China.
+They include some of the most deadly diseases ever encountered by humans – like HIV, Ebola, Lassa fever, Marburg, and Simian foamy virus, all of which originated in Africa; Nipah virus in South East Asia; Chagas disease, Machupo and hantavirus in Latin America; Hendra in Australia; Middle East Respiratory Syndrome (MERS) in Saudi Arabia; as well as Severe Acute Respiratory Syndrome (SARS) and coronavirus disease (Covid-19), both of which first emerged in China.

 “Biodiversity loss is becoming a big driver in the emergence of some of these viruses.
 Large-scale deforestation, habitat degradation and fragmentation, agriculture intensification, our food system, trade in species and plants, anthropogenic climate change – all these are drivers of biodiversity loss and also drivers of new diseases.
 Two-thirds of emerging infections and diseases now come from wildlife,” Jones says.

 “The loss or reduction of biodiversity is not the culprit.
 It is the interactions between humans and biodiversity,” insists Sean O’Brien, president and CEO of NatureServe, a non-profit headquartered in the United States, with scientists working with global conservation organizations.